letolabs/letolabs.github.com/_posts/2011-11-15-parrot-libgit2-winxed-unicorns.md

 ## What can parrot-libgit2 right now?

 It can do very simple things, like open repositories and indexes.
 It can call simple functions that don't require complex datatypes.
-There is [a branch](https://github.com/letolabs/parrot-libgit2/tree/oid) to add
-Git2.Oid objects, which are basically how you search for SHA1's in a git object database.
+Object ids (Git2.Oid) were just added and object databases (Git2.Odb) is on the way.

 Not all libgit2 datatypes are currently supported.
 There are some known bugs where assumptions about size_t are made where they should be detected.
 You